 Pesto is a luscious Italian sauce made using basil leaves, nuts, garlic, olive oil, even cheese, and it is served as a sauce with pasta or as a dip too.
 Pesto originated in Italy and its name is derived from the word ‘Pesta’ which translates as ‘to pound’ or ‘to crush’.

+Avocado is full of potassium and fiber, they even reduce cholesterol levels.
+Moreover, avocado even helps in the reduction of weight.
 So what are you waiting for?
-Make this healthy, simple, and tasty Avocado Basil Pesto sauce, store it in the fridge and use it to make different recipes.
+Make this healthy, simple, and tasty avocado basil pesto sauce, store it in the fridge and use it to make different recipes.

 This Avocado Basil Pesto is,

 - Easy to make

 Avocado – Use good quality ripe avocado to make the pesto.
 If it’s not ripe, the pesto will taste bitter.
 To check if the avocado is ripe, press it lightly, if it’s soft then the avocado is ripe and ready to cut.

 Basil – Basil adds a nice authentic pesto flavor to this recipe.
 I have used basil, but you can other greens such as spinach, kale, or arugula too.

 Walnuts – I have added walnuts to add a nutty taste to this pesto.
 If you have pine nuts, you can add it too.
 Even cashews work well.

 You can also add pistachios for a different flavour, and it also adds to the green colour.